cobinrox/epif/README.md

 ## Notes on MIT AI2 Development
+'Tis important to recognize the different parts that MIT AI2 is made of:
+    - MIT AI2 Web site: This is where you develop your code
+    - Your App: This is the "app" or project that you put together on the web site
+    - MIT "tools" program with "aistarter": This is a program you can run on your laptop to (sometimes) run an MIT android emulator
+    - MIT "Companion App": This is an android app that you run on your phone (or sometimes on an android emulator) that acts as a way to download your app from the web site down to your phone (or emulator) easily
+    - Non-MIT emulators: These are programs that can run on your laptop and emulate an android phone device.
+Some well-known in the community are the Bluestacks and Android Studio emulators.

 1. Development is performed on-line (internet connection required!) on the MIT AI2 site.  <i>Note: there are ways to develop offline, e.g. see https://github.com/cobinrox/ai2offline for developing off-line using docker containers.

 </i><img src="./images/mit_ai2_mainscreen.png" width="300" height="300">